nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

 > not sure about tag

-________ The most flexible but most expensive cache organization, in which a block of information from main memory can reside anywhere in the cache.
+associative | The most flexible but most expensive cache organization, in which a block of information from main memory can reside anywhere in the cache.

+> not sure about associative

-________ A policy whereby writes to cached locations update main memory only when the line is displaced.
+write-back | A policy whereby writes to cached locations update main memory only when the line is displaced.

-________ This is set or cleared to indicate whether a given cache line has been initialized with "good" information  or contains "garbage" because it is not yet initialized.
+valid bit | This is set or cleared to indicate whether a given cache line has been initialized with "good" information  or contains "garbage" because it is not yet initialized.

-________ A hardware unit that handles the details of address translation in a system with virtual memory.
+MMU memory management unit | A hardware unit that handles the details of address translation in a system with virtual memory.

-________ This occurs when a program makes reference to a logical segment of memory that is not physically present in main memory.
+segment fault | This occurs when a program makes reference to a logical segment of memory that is not physically present in main memory.

-________ A type of cache used to hold virtual-to-physical address translation information.
+TLB translation lookaside buffer | A type of cache used to hold virtual-to-physical address translation information.

-________ This is set to indicate that the contents of a faster memory subsystem have been modified and need to be copied to the slower memory when they are displaced.
+dirty bit | This is set to indicate that the contents of a faster memory subsystem have been modified and need to be copied to the slower memory when they are displaced.

-________ This can occur during the execution of a string or vector instruction when part of the operand is present in main physical memory and the rest is not.
+delayed page fault | This can occur during the execution of a string or vector instruction when part of the operand is present in main physical memory and the rest is not.

 </p>
 </details>